 He’s been busy, also completing another piece a little bit further down on Curtain Road.
 His black and white doodles feature characters and shapes.
 Alongside anything else to come to mind.
 They’ve been an intriguing addition to the street art scene in the area.

-Mr Doodle in Shoreditch
+Doodle Man in Shoreditch

-An illustration graduate, the Doodle Man k, also known as Sam Cox, will also soon be hosting a solo show at the Hoxton Gallery on Old Street.
+An illustration graduate, the Doodle Man, also known as Sam Cox, will also soon be hosting a solo show at the Hoxton Gallery on Old Street.
 A sneak view inside and it looks like the doodling isn’t just confined to the streets.
 He’s covered the walls of the gallery too.

 His works have also proved popular with photographers and hipsters wanting a cool backdrop on which to pose.
 The doodles that he’s been creating on the streets of Shoreditch have been fairly epic so the scale is there to create an impressive mass mural.

 According to his website the Doodle Man’s doodles have been driven by his Obsessive Compulsive Disorder.
 “His work consumes walls, furniture and many surfaces, almost like a virus and is often described as ‘graffiti spaghetti’.
 This is because his clusters of characters, objects and patterns group together in a formation that appears to continue to grow relentlessly.”